devon-mar/radius-exporter/README.md

 # radius-exporter

-A prometheus exporter similar to blackbox_exporter but for RADIUS servers.
+A Prometheus exporter similar to blackbox_exporter but for RADIUS servers.

 ## Usage
 ```
 Usage of ./radius-exporter:
   -config string